josue-arana/ProjectCodeIsPrivate/README.md

 # ProjectCodeIsPrivate

+#I'm sorry!
-Unfortunately, I'm not allowed to have project solutions public, but I can allow viewers per request.
+Unfortunately, my university does not allow me to have project solutions public, but I can allow viewers per request.